 Such a self-developed woman feels no conflict between loving a partner and being productive, creative and a contributing member of society.
 In fact, she knows that real love is not possible if she plays the role of slave in order to avoid self-responsibility.
 She knows that having a career won’t make her less of a woman.

 To be in such a strong and autonomous state requires effort.
 She is going to have to earn it by shouldering the weight of reality.
-She can’t do this in a spirit of hate, rebellion, competition or defiance.
-She won’t get where she wants to be by imitating the worst distortions of manhood.
+Of course she can’t do this in a spirit of hate, rebellion, competition or defiance.
+For she won’t get where she wants to be by imitating the worst distortions of manhood.
 It can only be done by way of truth and love.
 She needs to activate and engage her Higher Self.

-Whenever she has the misconception that something is too hard, which causes her to deny something real, the difficulties must first be accepted.
+Whenever she has the misconception that something is too hard, which causes her to deny something real, she must first accept the difficulties.
 Then they’ll prove to not be that difficult after all.
 Self-responsibility seems tough, but it isn’t so bad once we get over the apparent hardships.
 Acceptance then amounts to taking an honest approach to life.

 We may like to believe in the fairy tale that femininity will blossom when a woman becomes a servant to a man, but in actuality, a woman must be free and independent, in the best sense of the word, for love to flower.
 In such a climate of true equality, there will be no fear, no defenses and no blame.
 The woman will not be secretly wanting a superior father figure whose authority has been shifted onto a mate.
 Such an implicit desire is a wet blanket for the heat of passion.
 It creates resentment and fear of the very authority she was hoping to exploit.